Radiometric sensitivity and resolution of synthetic tracking imaging for orbital debris monitoring: Radiometric equation for a phase-space-pixel

-Figure \ref{highpass} (left) shows the variation of the single-pixel signal and background electrons along the track for 10 cm debris.
+Figure 2 shows the variation of the single-pixel signal and background electrons along the track for 10 cm debris.
 The exposure time $\tau_{e}$ is chosen as 20 ms for calculating the background noise while $\tau_t$ (for signal photons) is variable and given by the debris transit time through a pixel (dotted line).
-Note that the background is symmetric around the peak elevation (near 90 s) and significantly decreases with decreasing elevation as a result of equation X. Thus, at low elevations and short exposure times read noise contribution becomes dominant.
-Moreover, the skewness of the $e_s$ curve is due to the solar phase function given in Equation X.
+Note that the background is symmetric around the peak elevation (near 90 s) and significantly decreases with decreasing elevation as a result of equation 7.
+Thus, at low elevations and short exposure times, the read noise contribution becomes dominant.
+Moreover, the skewness of the $e_s$ curve is due to the solar phase function given in Equation 9.

-To obtain the radiometric equation for a PSP, we choose a hypothetical track $T[\theta_x(t), \phi_x(t)]$ as the angular trace of a moving hypothetical object as viewed from a position $\bf x$.
-Next, we define a 3D pixel as $[i(t), j(t), k(t)]$ wherein $(i,j)$ are spatial indices and $k$ is the image frame number, all step functions of $t$.
-We assume no space or time gaps between pixels such that for each time $t$ the object angular position can be associated with a unique pixel.
+To obtain the radiometric equation for a PSP, we choose a hypothetical track $T[\theta_x(t), \phi_x(t)]$ as the angular trace of a hypothetical moving object viewed from a position $\bf x$.
+Next, we define a 3D pixel as $[i(t), j(t), k(t)]$ where $(i,j)$ are spatial indices and $k$ is the image frame number, all step functions of $t$.
+We assume that there are no space or time gaps between pixels such that for each time $t$ the angular position of the object can be associated with a unique pixel.
 The task is to computationally zoom in on the moving object by integrating over the pixels containing the object.

-For simplicity, we assume the camera is mechanically fixed, although it does not have to be.
+For simplicity, we assume that the camera is mechanically fixed, although it does not have to.
 We also assume that the camera orientation, pointing and lens distortion is calibrated to a small fraction of a pixel such that the effect of pointing uncertainties are negligible.
-Such calibration can be achieved by matching the location of a large database of bright points sources such as the ESA’s Hipparcos space astrometry database which provides the positions of more than one hundred thousand stars with high precision.
-Another source is the JPL ephemeris DE421 for the planets.
+This calibration can be achieved by matching the location of a large database of bright point sources such as the ESA’s Hipparcos space astrometry database, which provides the positions of more than one hundred thousand stars with high precision.
+Another source is the JPL DE421 ephemeris for the planets.